t2-project/devops/terraform/README.md

 [Amazon Elastic Kubernetes Service](https://aws.amazon.com/de/eks/) (EKS) is the managed Kubernetes offering by AWS.
 [Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks/) (AKS) is the managed Kubernetes offering by Azure.

+## Quick Start

+*For illustration purposes, AWS is used here as the target environment, but can easily be replaced with Azure or Kind.*

+1. Take a look into the file `environments/aws/main.tf` to check if your desired modules are enabled/disabled.
+2. Login to AWS in your terminal.
+3. Run the start script: `./aws-start.sh`
+4. Get yourself a cup of tea, make yourself comfortable and wait for around 30 minutes
+5. Check if everything works:
+   - `kubectl cluster-info`
+   - `kubectl get pods`

+If you don't need the cluster anymore, stop it: `./aws-stop.sh`

 ## Folder structure

 [Isolation via file layout](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#a921) is used to separate the different environments and state files from each other: